Main Principles in Islam – Connecting blood ties, being good to families and the status of In laws

 The best among you is the best to his family.
 (Tirmidhi)

 The family is where goodness begins.
 This is why we have the proverb ‘charity begins at home’.
 If you want to be good, show your goodness to your family.
 It is worth noting that the father’s side of the family and mother’s side of the family are equally important. ￼￼

 Sadly there are people who are great philanthropists towards others but stingy with their own blood relatives.
 This is completely wrong.

 Allah Almighty wants us to have strong families.
 The family is strong when the relationships within it are based on love, trust and respect.

 The pillars of society

 When we have strong families we have a strong community.
-In his opening speech to the whole community in Madinah, which included believers and the non-believers) he said:
+In his opening speech to the whole community in Madinah, which included believers and the non-believers) the prophet (peace be upon him) said:

 Fixing family relations